PKatre17/PKatre17/README.md

 # 💫 About Me:
-🔭 Fascinated by the data domain.<br>👯 Would love to learn from the community in the field of Data Science and Analytics.<br>🌱 Learning my way up one step at a time.<br>⚡ Fun fact: I understand mostly food language.
+🔭 Fascinated by the data world.<br>👯 Would love to learn from the community in the field of Data Science and Analytics.<br>🌱 Learning my way up one step at a time.<br>⚡ Fun fact: I understand mostly food language.

 ## 🌐 Socials: